Nicoise Salad

-This beautiful salad, featuring tuna, olives, potatoes, roasted peppers, green beans, and perfectly hard-boiled eggs is a stylish classic.
+This beautiful salad, featuring tuna, Niçoise olives, potatoes, roasted peppers, green beans, and perfectly hard-boiled eggs, is a stylish classic.
 And the Mediterranean-inspired dressing makes the whole thing sing.
-The Nicoise Salad recipe makes a perfect lunch or light dinner any time of year.
+This Niçoise Salad recipe makes a perfect lunch or light dinner any time of year.

-Nicoise means “of Nice,” meaning the town in Provence, France where this salad was invented.
+Niçoise (pronounced nee-swaaz) means “of Nice,” meaning the town in Provence, France, where this salad was invented.
 Interestingly, this was once a type of dish eaten by poor folks, with tomatoes, potatoes, and olive oil — very simple and filling.
 Over time, other ingredients were added, and now this composed salad is usually more ornate than that original ingredient combo.

-My version includes lettuce, potatoes, green beans (or haricot verts), roasted peppers, hard-cooked eggs, tuna, red onion, black olives (preferably Nicoise olives!), and finishes with optional capers and anchovies.
+My version includes lettuce, potatoes, green beans (or haricot verts), roasted peppers, hard-cooked eggs, tuna, red onion, black olives (preferably Niçoise olives!), and finishes with optional capers and anchovy fillets.
 The vinaigrette is made with olive oil, red wine vinegar, Dijon mustard, anchovies, and garlic.

 The short answer is you can use either.
-If you have access to a fresh piece of tuna, please buy it!
-Season with salt and pepper, sear it well on both sides in a bit of olive oil, and then slice it and give it a quick sprinkle with red wine vinegar.
+If you have a fresh piece of tuna, use that!
+Season it with salt and pepper, sear it well on both sides in a bit of olive oil, and then slice it and give it a quick sprinkle with red wine vinegar.
 Distribute it over the salad.

 Otherwise, you can absolutely use canned tuna, which is what I call for here.
 You really can use whatever canned tuna you have.
 Here are tips for choosing the best canned tuna:

-• Pick an imported canned or tinned or jarred tuna, such as one from Italy.
+• Pick an imported canned or tinned or jarred tuna, such as one from Italy (I like the Tonnino brand, which is readily available at good markets and online).

 • Choose tuna packed in oil, not water.